Qcent/NetJoy/JoyReceiver++/README.md

-# JoyReceiver++
+# JoyReceiver++ 3
-JoyReceiver++ is a console application that receives and emulates joystick data over TCP/IP.
+JoyReceiver++ is a console application that receives and emulates joystick data over UDP or TCP.
 It allows you to seamlessly control a joystick connected to a remote machine, providing an immersive gaming experience.

 ## Table of Contents
 - [Requirements](#requirements)